The GO FAIR Initiative

 It has a very open, bottom-up approach that allows to include all research fields and member states, thus enabling common use and reuse of research data in the future.
 Since most research fields today are interdisciplinary in nature, this adds significant value to the advance of knowledge in data-based research.

-Germany and the Netherlands perceive the GO FAIR Initiative as a suitable pathfinder for the European Open Science Cloud and an Internet of fair Data and Services.
-In a joint position paper, the two countries announced their intent to each establish a support and coordination office, operating internationally to kick-start the GO FAIR Initiative successfully.
-The two offices are tasked with building a worldwide network of academic communities and promote the acceptance and implementation of the FAIR principles.
+France, Germany and the Netherlands perceive the GO FAIR Initiative as a suitable pathfinder for the European Open Science Cloud and an Internet of fair Data and Services.
+Therefore, they have established an internationally operating office at three sites – Paris, Hamburg and Leiden – to support the implementation and further development of the GO FAIR initiative.
+This GO FAIR International Support and Coordination Office is tasked with building a worldwide network of academic communities and promoting the acceptance and implementation of the FAIR principles.

 The FAIR principles formulate the basic principles needed to maximise the sustainable reusability of data.
 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 Their implementation ensures that data can be accessed and used across disciplinary and national boundaries.